Vocalogic/logic/README.md

 For contributing guidelines and more information on the project and how it is organized internally, check out the contributing guide for more information.

+### Financially Contributing

+As this is open sourced software, supporting this project financially is always welcomed but not required.
+There are a few ways you can contribute to Logic.

+* Donations - Support our developers on [Patreon](https://patreon.com/vocalogic)
+* [Hosting](https://www.vocalogic.com/hosting) with Vocalogic - Get a cloud server with Vocalogic or have us host your Logic instance.
+* Pizza.
+You could send Pizza to our offices at 190 Bluegrass Valley Parkway, Alpharetta, GA.
+30005.
+Just no pineapple please.